NXij/pixel-shannon-combos/README.md

 The output will generate a comma-separated value (CSV) file where the left column defines downlink and the right column defines uplink.
 Here's an example of a line:

 `1-3-7C_n28,7_n28`

+Previously decompiled csv's can be found in the uecapconfig_csv directory of this repo - note that these were generated on 15th april and could be out of that at the moment you're looking at this.